 The Gigabyte M32U has outstanding SDR color volume, thanks to the outstanding SDR color gamut.
 Like most IPS monitors, it can't display dark saturated colors very well due to its low contrast ratio, but this isn't that noticeable unless you're in a very dark room.

-The Gigabyte M32U has a decent HDR color gamut.
+The Gigabyte M32U has a good HDR color gamut.
 It has great coverage of the DCI P3 color space used by most current HDR content.
 Coverage of the wider Rec.
 2020 color space is mediocre, and it can barely display a wide color gamut.

-The Gigabyte M32U has decent HDR color volume.
+The Gigabyte M32U has great HDR color volume.
 It's limited by its incomplete HDR color gamut, and like with SDR content, it can't display dark saturated colors well due to the low contrast ratio.